 A number of pupils provided feedback, including Emma, Kirsty and Emily from Mearns Castle in East Renfrewshire (right to left)

 ‘The event provided a great opportunity for us to learn more about what Economics is about and the career options related to it as an area of study.
 The presentations were really interesting and have given me a greater insight into how Economics can provide the tools to solve some of the world’s key problems.’

 ‘I really enjoyed today – particularly the interactive session.
 Like Emma, I’m planning to study Politics at University and am considering Economics as a second subject.
 So this has been particularly useful in giving me a better understanding of what it involves.’

 ‘I’ve already applied to study Economics at University.
 Today has been really helpful in giving me a better understanding of how it is applied in a practical sense and also what it might be like as a career.
 I really enjoyed the session where James told us all about the first three years of his working life as an Applied Economist at Fraser of Allander Institute.’

-Lucy Gorman (above) from Clydeview Academy in Inverclyde said:
+Lucy Gorman (right) from Clydeview Academy in Inverclyde said:

 ‘With never having the opportunity in school to study economics and deciding that it would be my degree choice, I found the event very useful.
 It provided me with a taster as to what my future studies will look like and has made me excited for starting university in September.
 All speakers were very informative and gave different angles on the subject as a whole.
 I also enjoyed the group activity where we discussed solutions to problems affecting our society today and in the near future.
 It was a worthwhile event and I would recommend it to anyone who has an interest in the subject!‘